atcrane9/ISIA-Apparatus/README.md

 ## Hardware

-All files were printed using a Prusa i3 MKS3, using OVERTURE PLA Plus (PLA+) 1.75mm Professional Toughness filament\
+All files were printed using a Prusa i3 MKS3, using OVERTURE PLA Plus (PLA+) 1.75mm Professional Toughness filament.\
-Painter's tape was put on print bed to increase print adhesion with bed
+Painter's tape was put on print bed to increase print adhesion with bed.
 * Make sure tape is completely flat
 * No gaps between tape pieces
 * If tape tears when removing print, replace with new piece